Theophilos (emperor): Stabilisation

+This passage has been interpreted as either a report of cultural receptivity and Theophilos' taste for Islamic motifs or as an iconodule fabrication to depict Theophanes and Patriarch John as Muslim-sympathisers.
+However the overall account is not particularly polemical.

+Theophilos also restructured and embellished sections of the Hagia Sophia and continued repairs of the urban fabric of Constantinople begun under Constantine V. The Hagia Sophia at Vize, Thrace is dated to his reign, and resembles the Hagia Irene of Constantinople.
+Theophanes Continuatus reports his construction of a home for former prostitutes, as well as of monasteries including the Monastery of Gastria and the St. Panteleimon Monastery.
+In the palatine precinct of the Great Palace of Constantinople, Theophilos constructed buildings sheathed in marble with bronze and silver doors, fountains, a decorated armoury, mosaics, terraces, porticoes and gardens.

-In 838, in order to impress the Caliph of Baghdad, Theophilus had John the Grammarian distribute 36,000 nomismata to the citizens of Baghdad.
+In 838, in order to impress the Caliph in Baghdad, Theophilus had John the Grammarian distribute 36,000 nomismata to the citizens.
 In 839 or 840, he initiated diplomatic contact with the Umayyad Emirate of Córdoba.
-The name of his ambassador is somewhat garbled in the Arabic accounts of Ibn Hayyan, but it seems to have been the admiral Karteros.
+The name of his ambassador is somewhat garbled in the Arabic accounts of Ibn Hayyan, but it seems to have been the admiral Krateros.
 He was accompanied on his return by the Córdoban poet al-Ghazal, who signed a pact of friendship with Theophilos directed against the Abbasids.

-Around 841, the Republic of Venice sent a fleet of 60 galleys (each carrying 200 men) to assist the Byzantines in driving the Arabs from Crotone, but it failed.
-During this campaign Al-Mu'tasim discovered that some of his top generals were plotting against him.
-Many of these leading commanders were arrested and some executed before he arrived home.
-Al-Afshin seems not to have been involved in this, but he was detected in other intrigues and died in prison in the spring of 841.
-Caliph al-Mu'tasim fell sick in October 841 and died on 5 January 842.